 As part of this screening, you will be required to submit a number of forms.
 You will also be required to obtain a Certified Criminal Record Check conducted through the RCMP (Royal Canadian Mounted Police) Canadian Criminal Real Time Identification Services (CCRTIS).
 CCRTIS is a division of the RCMP that processes fingerprint submissions and conducts criminal record checks.

-You will need to go in person to an RCMP accredited third-party fingerprint agency to obtain the certified criminal record check.
+You will need to go in person to an RCMP-accredited third-party fingerprint agency to obtain the certified criminal record check.
 This involves having a set of electronic fingerprints taken and submitted digitally to the RCMP using CCRTIS.

 Your employer will provide you with a form called the “Fingerprints applicant request form – Contract Security Program”.
-You need to present this form to the fingerprint agency which will fill out a confirmation number called a Document Control Number (DCN) on this form once your fingerprints have been submitted to the RCMP.
-This DCN may also be provided to you on a receipt printed by the fingerprint agency.
+You need to present this form to the fingerprinting agency which will fill out a confirmation number called a Document Control Number (DCN) on this form once your fingerprints have been submitted to the RCMP.
+This DCN may also be provided to you on a receipt printed by the fingerprinting agency.
 Your employer will need this DCN number to process your security clearance.

 If your security screening is being processed by another government department, be sure to provide all instructions to the fingerprint technician.
 This will normally include the specific name of the department and/or its “ORI” number, so the technician can ensure the results will go to the right place.
 Keep in mind that the Government office signing the contract is usually not the same office that processes the security screening.